joeromero/docs/cartodb_ui.md

 # Tables

 ## Import your data
+## Importing your data

 CartoDB features a geospatial database which is a database capable of storing geospatial information such as geometry.
 When you import data into CartoDB, you are importing data into a standard database.
 Under the hood PostgreSQL is running with the geospatial extension PostGIS.
 If you've never heard of these open-source tools don't worry.
-Just remember (or tell your technical people) that CartoDB if fully compatible with these technologies.
+Just remember (or tell your technical people) that CartoDB is fully compatible with these technologies.

 (Oh, and by the way learning SQL is easy, fun, and lets you do some amazing things.
 But while you learn, you may still use our visualization tools, which doesn't make it necessary for you to have any prior technical knowledge.)

 [SCREENSHOT TO DO: New Table modal window]

-Importing your data is dead easy, and you have several ways of doing it.
+Importing your data is easy, and you have several ways of doing it.
 Pick your favorite!

-1. **Local file or URL**
+1. **Upload a local file or URL**
-2. **Google Drive**
+2. **Sync using Google Drive**
-3. **Dropbox**
+3. **Sync using Dropbox**

+The easiset of these is uploding your local file or pulling in a table from a specific URL.
+To upload a file, navigate to your Dashboard and click "New Table."
+In the window that pops up, just click on Select a File and find the data you want to work with.
+You can also paste a URL in this field, and CartoDB will upload that data.

 ### Sync tables ###